CelerData/terraform-provider-celerdatabyoc/docs/index.md

 ## Privileges

 Cluster deployments require the cloud settings management privilege.
-Make sure that the account with which you have logged in and created an application key used for cluster deployments through Terraform has the cloud settings management privilege.
+Make sure that the CelerData cloud account you used to create an application key for the cluster deployments through Terraform has the cloud settings management privilege.
 See [Privileges](https://docs.celerdata.com/private/main/security/cloud_access_control/cloud_access_control_overview#privileges).